top of page

 Help Us Meet New Challenges

-The Reality Facing Our Neighbors This Winter
+The Reality Facing Our Neighbors Today

 When the safety net weakens, people turn to local pantries like ours.
 We are the last line of defense, but as the need continues to grow, we cannot hold the line alone.